I beg to move,

 The Minister heard some of my comments about the Financial Conduct Authority and its, at best, quite tepid approach to whistleblowers.
 What are we to do when, effectively, an agency that is commissioned by the Government does not follow through on its whistleblower obligations?

 I thank my hon.
 Friend.
 I was preparing to come on to that, but he is absolutely right—the FCA falls under the control of Her Majesty’s Treasury.
-I shall go into greater detail later, but I want to meet HMT to raise with them some of the concerns that have been voiced today in the House about the FCA and whistleblowing policy.
+I shall go into greater detail later, but I want to meet HMT to raise with it some of the concerns that have been voiced today in the House about the FCA and whistleblowing policy.

 I thank the Minister for her very kind comments.
 I am sure she will come to this, but would she agree to meet us to discuss the case for a review, because I think a review of the legislation—not just guidance—is absolutely necessary?
 It was a Conservative who introduced the private Member’s Bill, and it could be a Conservative Government who modernise it and ensure full protection for all whistleblowers.